awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-Linked Role Permissions for GuardDuty<a name="slr-permissions"></a>

 GuardDuty uses the service\-linked role named `AWSServiceRoleForAmazonGuardDuty`\.
-It allows Amazon GuardDuty to consume and analyze events directly from AWS CloudTrail, VPC Flow Logs, and DNS logs and generate security findings\.
+This service\-linked role allows GuardDuty to retrieve metadata for the EC2 instances in your AWS environment that are involved in potentially suspicious activity\.
+It also allows GuardDuty to include the retrieved EC2 instance metadata in the findings that GuardDuty generates about potentially suspicious activity\.

 The `AWSServiceRoleForAmazonGuardDuty` service\-linked role trusts the following services to assume the role:
 + `guardduty.amazonaws.com`